webpack/webpack.js.org/content/concepts/loaders.md

 * Plugins can give loaders more features.
 * Loaders can emit additional arbitrary files.

-Loaders allows more power in the JavaScript ecosystem through preprocessing functions (loaders).
+Loaders allow more power in the JavaScript ecosystem through preprocessing functions (loaders).
 Users now have more flexibility to include fine-grained logic such as compression, packaging, language translations and [more](/loaders).

 ## Resolving Loaders